 Set in 2,000 acres of land, Dumfries House is an 18th Century stately home situated in Cumnock, Scotland.
 Cited as one of Britain’s most beautiful, it houses an unrivalled collection of original furniture, including that of Thomas Chippendale.

 Lynn soon introduced CED Stone Group’s Divisional Director, Gary Ewing, to the Dumfries House Estate Manager.
-Following several meetings, samples were supplied for approval by Prince Charles, and once established, the go ahead was given to contractors Hope Homes to proceed with Cedagravel*.
+Following several meetings, samples were supplied for approval by Prince Charles, and once established, the go-ahead was given to contractors Hope Homes to proceed with ECCOgravel.

 Speaking at the time, Gary Ewing stated,

 “A classic case of what happens when old meets new.
 The original look and feel of the gravel is retained, but with this modern twist of ECCOgravel being used to stabilise the gravel and give a comfortable, wheelchair friendly surface that brings these roads and pathways right into the 21st Century.”

 Originally, the front of house formal garden was completed, however, the product was liked so much, that the whole area was upgraded to incorporate Cedagravel*, including all of the roads leading to the house and the parking lot at the rear.
 The project was completed in June 2014.

 *ECCOgravel has previously been named CEDAgravel and CEDAdrive